hashkat/hashkat/docs/tutorial04.md

 # The Twitter Suggest Follow Model

-Going through several exercises on the different configurations of the twitter suggest follow model, this tutorial should take approximately 1 hour to complete
+Going through several exercises on the different configurations of the twitter suggest follow model, this tutorial should take approximately 50 minutes to complete

 Based on Albert-Laszlo Barabasi's research, a twitter suggest follow model is one in which agents tend to follow users with the highest degree, aka the highest number of followers.
 The twitter suggest method is influenced heavily by the [Barabasi-Albert Model](http://en.wikipedia.org/wiki/Barab%C3%A1si%E2%80%93Albert_model), generating networks